maximecb/noisecraft/README.md

 </p>

 You can try NoiseCraft at [noisecraft.app](https://noisecraft.app), and browse projects shared by other users at [noisecraft.app/browse](https://noisecraft.app/browse).
-Currently, this works in Chrome and Edge but not Firefox or Safari.
-We are waiting for a [Firefox bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1572644) to be fixed.
+Currently, this works in Chrome, Firefox and Edge but not reliably in Safari due to issues with their web audio implementation.
-Please note that it's a work in progress,
+Please note that NoiseCraft is a passion project and a work in progress.
 You may run into bugs, and support for mobile devices is currently poor.
-Reporting bugs and helping us fix them is one way you can contribute to this project.

 ## Design

 Design principles:
 - NoiseCraft follows a minimalistic philosophy:
-  - No web frameworks, just bare JS/HTML/CSS
+  - No web frameworks, just plain JS/HTML/CSS
   - Intentionally keep dependencies to a minimum
   - Prioritize features the users need
   - Avoid redundant features and feature creep